Loyola Marymount University: Athletics

-Athletic teams at Loyola Marymount are known as Lions; the school's primary athletic affiliation is with the West Coast Conference.
-While LMU has had success in several sports, it is probably best remembered for its men's basketball teams between 1985 and 1990, with Paul Westhead as coach and for the death of star player Hank Gathers (#44), who collapsed during the second round of the WCC tournament on March 4, 1990, and for his friendship with teammate Bo Kimble (#30).
-Their jerseys have been retired at LMU.
+Loyola Marymount's mascot is the Lion; the school's primary athletic affiliation is with the West Coast Conference.
+While LMU has had success in several sports, it is probably best remembered for its men's basketball teams between 1985 and 1990.
+These teams won the WCC tournament in 1988 and 1989, won the WCC regular season championship in 1988 and 1990, and made appearances in the NCAA Tournamentin 1988, 1989, and 1990.
+In 1990 the team advanced to the Elite Eight.Paul Westhead as served as head coach.The tragic death of star player Hank Gathers (#44), who collapsed during the second round of the WCC tournament on March 4, 1990, occurred during this time as well.
+Hank Gaithers', and his teammate Bo Kimble's, jerseys have been retired at LMU.

 Especially well-remembered was the 1990 team, led by Gathers and Kimble until tragedy struck in the WCC tournament.
 Gathers collapsed during a game and died due to a previously diagnosed heart condition.
 Playing for their fallen teammate, the Lions advanced to the Elite Eight (regional final) of the NCAA tournament before falling to eventual champions UNLV.

 The primary indoor athletic facility is the Gersten Pavilion.

 Former Los Angeles Angels of Anaheim pitcher C. J. Wilson attended and pitched at Loyola Marymount in 2001.
 LMU Softball holds many records.
 It owns more titles than any other PCSC (Pacific Coast Softball Conference) team, with three in 2003, 2005, and 2007.
 In 2007, Tiffany Pagano and LMU beat UCLA 4–2 in the Los Angeles regional in the NCAA Tournament, to mark their first win over the Bruins, and the first time that UCLA had not won a regional and advanced to the Women's College World Series.

+In January 2024, Loyola Marymount announced that it would cut six athletic programs after the 2023–24 season: men's cross-country, men's rowing, men's track and field, women's rowing, women's swimming, and women's track and field.

 Student government

-ASLMU, The Associated Students of Loyola Marymount University, is the functioning student government.
-The government body is composed of an Executive Branch, composed of the Management Team and Cabinet Departments; a Legislative Branch, composed of the Senate; and a Judicial Branch, composed of the Judicial Committee.
+ASLMU, The Associated Students of Loyola Marymount University, functions as the student government.
+It is composed of an Executive Branch, composed of the Management Team and Cabinet Departments; a Legislative Branch, composed of the Senate; and a Judicial Branch, composed of the Judicial Committee.
 The only elected positions are those of the President, Vice President and the Senate.
 Unlike the senators, the President and Vice President have a limited term of two years.